Importance of Training hops in a commercial or home orchard.

 They are flowers of the plant Humulus lupulus and are used for various purposes in herbal medicine and beverages.
 Their primary use in beer is to act as a flavoring and stability agent.
 They are climbing and trained to grow on strings for better yield.
 They are also different varieties of the crop which are used for different styles of beer.
 Coupled with the fact that they add flavor to the beer, they are also used in the brewery industry for their antibacterial effect.

-Hops should be trained at the right time that is conducive to the area.
-It should not be trained too early or too late as this can affect yield too.
+Hops should be trained at the right time that is conducive to the geographic area where they are grown.
+Hols should not be trained too early or too late as this can affect yield too.
 However, crops trained at the right time usually perform well.
 They produce higher yield and make the garden uniform.
-Harvesting is also done easily too.
+Harvesting is also done easily too thanks to the vertical training of hops.